‘Game Of Thrones’ Season 7: New Set Photos, Oathkeeper Teaser Excite Fans

 “I think the scale and size of the set pieces, the world that is being created it’s just getting more and more extraordinary and they feel they need that time to shoot seven hours as opposed to ten.”

-As for what to expect in Game of Thrones Season 7, Glen indicated that many characters would interact in new ways.
+As for what to expect in Game of Thrones Season 7, Glen indicated that many characters will interact in new ways

 “This season you feel that the drama is moving towards its end game, more characters are overlapping so we are seeing a lot more of each other, than perhaps in the past,” he said.
 “In the same scenes, and we are going to the same places.”